dzseymour/Donald-Trump-AI-robot/VonClownStick/Readme.txt

 - Refugees
 - Making america great again
 - CNN
+- The muslim 'problem'
+- The art of the deal

 Regarding language, perhaps we should choose something which make you paranoid, and leads to mental break-downs, to experience the clownstick's thought processes as closely as possible.
 A strong contender may be assembly.